openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 Maintenance costs are based on annual O&M cost estimates available on renewablesfirst.co.uk, with costs for turbines where this information is not available estimated at £40/kW/year.

 The costs above do not include business rates, wind turbine insurance, financing or network costs which increase the final cost of the delivered electricity.
+Some of these costs are explored in more detail below.

 The cost of wind generated electricity has fallen significantly over the last 40 years, the following graphic on the left illustrates the extent of these cost reductions for wind power in the US with a fall of 10x from $0.55/kWh to $0.05/kWh.
 With these cost reductions installation rates have rocketed with over 63 GW of wind having been installed in the US between 2001 and 2015.
 Total global wind capacity in 2015 reached 432.4 GW.